 The Chevy Silverado received a pretty extensive makeover last year, which did not leave much room for improvement in 2020.
 Chevy did, however, make some significant changes to engine availability.
 A Duramax diesel engine also joins the engine option lineup.
 Inside the cabin, there have been changes to available technology as well.
 Models that have the Adaptive Cruise Control feature now come with a camera-based sensor to make the system more accurate than ever.
 The Advanced Trailering System is now available on more models and features 15 different camera views.
+The All-New Silverado HD comes ready to work with two heavy-duty powertrain options, new technologies, and a larger Durabed for the 2500 and 3500.
 The 2020 Chevy Silverado is part of the fourth generation of this iconic pickup.

 Which Features are Available for 2020?